 He put me on his Lyme treatment regime.
 It is making more of a difference than I could ever have thought possible.

 The uncontrolled burning sensation in my chest, which I used to get a lot, has gone.
-My swollen ankles are gone.

 I said above that choir singing was a distant memory.
 Just a few weeks ago I joined a local choir, something I never thought I’d do again.

 I now believe that Lyme Disease and/or its co-infections are the root cause of most cases of ME/CFS/Fibromyalgia and possibly MS/Parkinsons/Alzheimers.
 Lyme is responsible for far more cases of persistent and chronic illness than most people can even imagine.